lhcb/starterkit-lessons/first-analysis-steps/analysisflow.md

 The samples you have produced should also be saved.
 Analysis Productions help you to save a tested version of the DaVinci option files, that will help you to reproduce the ntuples with the same software version, that was specified in the original option files.

-The resulting samples have to be uploaded to your working group eos.
+The ntuples used for your analysis have to be uploaded to the [eos area](eos-storage) of your working group.

 You should always preserve the package versions of the sofrware that you have being using.
 Even if it is a commonly used tool like ROOT or numpy.